oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

 ## Install Oracle GraalVM

 For convenience, Oracle GraalVM RPMs are available in the Oracle YUM repository.
+RPMs for Oracle GraalVM for JDK 17 and Oracle GraalVM for JDK 20 are available with the package names `graalvm-17-native-image` and `graalvm-20-native-image` respectively.
+These Oracle GraalVM distributions include a JDK and Natime Image.
+Each Oracle GraalVM RPM is self-contained and all required dependencies will be automatically resolved during the installation.

 That means that OCI customers can use Oracle GraalVM in their compute instances, just like any other Java Development Kit, by installing it with `yum`, `dnf`, or `microdnf` default package managers, depending on the Oracle Linux version.

 Use the following command to connect to the OCI Compute Instance from a Unix-style system: